uabrc/uabrc.github.io/docs/data_management/tutorial/globus_individual_tutorial.md

 ## Prerequisites

-For this tutorial, you will need your BlazerID to authenticate using Single Sign-On (SSO).
+For this tutorial, you will need your BlazerID and password to authenticate using Single Sign-On (SSO).

 ## What is Globus, and Why Would You Use It?

 Globus is a service that simplifies the process of transferring, sharing, and managing large datasets.
 It is widely used in research environments where data needs to be moved between different systems, institutions, or storage types.

-**Key Features of Globus**:
+### Key Features of Globus

 - It ensures that your data is protected during transfers with encryption.
 - It automatically retries failed transfers, and report the status of your data transfer.